trap-representation/Chlore/index.md

 3. Modern languages aren't simple anymore.
 Simplicity isn't always proportional to how much a language can make a programmer's life easier.
 A simple language should be ... well simple, and efficient.
 The programmer shall be the one in full control of his code, rather than the translator.

-#### Design goals: ####
-- Trust the programmer
-- Keep the language as simple as possible
-- Keep the standard library as minimal as possible
-- One pays for only as much as one wants to do

-#### What Chlore will *never* have: ####
-- Automatic memory management
-- Run-/Compile-time memory-safety checks; everything has to be done explicitly by the programmer

 The reference implementation of Chlore that I've been working on is called MChlore.

 #### MChlore can currently target: ####